In order to mold his people, God often has to melt them – Amish Proverb

 TVs Nadia Sawalha Highlights the Struggle COPD Sufferers Have Every Day

-The attraction to Breathing Space for myself is the fact you can stay in for a few days which I feel is preferable to the odd hour twice a week for 6 weeks which we are offered in Huddersfield.
-Then you can exercises safely and regularly every day for a short period just what I need to get me going.
-It will be a good boost.
+The attraction to Breathing Space for myself was the fact that you can stay as a residential patient and carry out a 6 day program of rehabilitation which I feel is preferable to the odd hour twice a week for 6 weeks which we are offered in Huddersfield.

 They provide the following services:

 - Pulmonary rehabilitation (a breathing exercise and education programme) – six week outpatient programme

 - 20 inpatient beds providing care during acute episodes

 - Full oxygen assessment service including assessment for ambulatory oxygen

 - Lifestyle and education sessions

 - A residential breathing exercise and education programme (up to seven days)